 Washington DC: Where Encryption Meets Federal Complexity

-The Unique DC Environment
+The DC environment

 - Metropolitan Police Department (MPD): The District's primary law enforcement agency